Rays vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In eight games as the favorite over the last 10 matchups, the Rays have a record of 3-5.
+- In eight games over the last 10 matchups when favored by oddsmakers, the Rays have a record of 3-5.

 - When it comes to hitting the over, the Rays and their opponents are 2-8-0 in their last 10 games with a total.